Grapes of Wrath

 After looking at the exhibit, people can compare it to the real thing.

-Unfortunately, the only thing visible from above the water is the abundant kelp.
+only thing visible from above the water is the abundant kelp.

 I still loved having the ability to compare the two.